 Another popular attraction is the accommodation is available in and around Lockhart, which is a little over four hours’ drive northeast of Melbourne and 5h 30 min southwest of Sydney., a vintage festival with fun children’s activities held at the showground in March.
 A range of

 Near Lockhart discover enchanting nature reserves, with walking tracks, lookouts, picnic areas and a thrilling rock face for climbing and abseiling.
 At Galore Hill Scenic Reserve you can follow a trail to the caves where the infamous colonial bushranger Daniel ‘Mad Dog’ Morgan reputedly hid.

 The Towers is a northeast rock face for climbing and abseiling in The Rock Nature Reserve-Kengal Aboriginal Place.
 The rock formation rises 364 metres from the plain.
-Visit The Rock lookout for sweeping views of the region and Australia’s highest peak, Mount Kosciuszko, in the distance.
+Visit for sweeping views of the region and Australia’s highest peak, Mount Kosciuszko, in the distance.